oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 }
 ```

-We define the result as parameter print the result to the console defining an output block.
+Here, we'll define an output block by setting the result as a parameter and echoing it to the console:

 ```terraform
 # Output tenancy details